openhab/openhab-docs/tutorials/beginner/rulesscripts.md

 *I think this will become the longest section*

-*Don't forget to address JSR233 or other alternatives to the DSL that will be built into OH 2*
+*Don't forget to address JSR233 or other alternatives to the DSL that will be built into openHAB 2*

 * *Event driven development*